ncats/syngps/README.md

 ## Case Study Reproduction

+Assuming you have the [prerequisites](#prerequisites) in place, please follow the instructions in ["Installation section"](#installation) and make sure you perform the step related to switching to the `publication` branch.

-Code and data required to reproduce the case studies is stored under subdirectories `syngps/src`, and `syngps/data`, respectively.
+Once on the `publication` branch, code and data required to reproduce the case studies is stored under subdirectories `syngps/src`, and `syngps/data`, respectively.

 Run the workflow in Jupyter Notebook in JupyterLab using the above created `syngps` [Conda environment](#create-the-required-python-environment-via-conda):